jeddtony/jeddtony/README.md

 ---

 ### 🚀 About Me
-I'm a passionate DevOps Engineer who enjoys automating infrastructure, optimizing CI/CD pipelines, and building scalable cloud-native solutions.
+I'm a passionate Software Developer and DevOps Engineer who enjoys automating infrastructure, optimizing CI/CD pipelines, and building scalable cloud-native solutions.
 I work with tools and platforms like AWS, GCP, Kubernetes, Terraform, Ansible, and more.

 ---